eliasis-framework/fork-me-github/README.md

     $ composer require eliasis-framework/fork-me-github

+The previous command will only install the necessary files, if you prefer to download the entire source, including tests, you can use:

+    $ composer require eliasis-framework/fork-me-github --prefer-source

 **Git**

 You can also extract the Eliasis module content in app/modules/fork-me-github/ or use [git clone](http://www.kernel.org/pub/software/scm/git/docs/git-clone.html) in the modules directory.